Joined: As a trainee 2014

 Practice Area: Litigation and dispute resolution

 A love of debating and writing closely argued essays at secondary school led me to the pursuit of a law degree at University.
 I really enjoyed studying law and wanted to apply the skills that I had developed in a practical context.
-Arguably, I could have opted to be a barrister, yet the more collegial environment in a solicitors’ firm appealed to me.
+Arguably, I could have opted to be a barrister, yet the more collegial environment in an associate's firm appealed to me.

 I was actually on a vacation scheme at another firm when I first heard about Macfarlanes.
 I decided to do further research into the firm and was impressed by its range of clients and focus on quality over quantity.